Jon Mirasty: Playing career

+After returning to North America, Mirasty played a few more years playing low level professional hockey; his last season with significant professional playing time was during the 2014–15 season in the LNAH and he last appeared in a professional game in any capacity during the 2022–23 season for the Binghamton Black Bears of the FPHL.
+Since 2015, Mirasty has primarily played senior hockey.

+Mixed martial arts

+In his youth Mirasty competed in boxing and was provincial and golden gloves champion in 1998 and 1999.
+Mirasty made his professional MMA debut against Sebastian Gauthier in 2007 as part of TKO Major League MMA, losing in the first round during TKO 29: Repercussion in Montreal.

+Acting career

 He made his acting debut as a hockey player in the television series Shoresy.

-MMA

-Mirasty made his professional MMA debut against Sebastian Gauthier, losing in the first round.
-In his youth Mirasty competed in boxing and was provincial and golden gloves champion in 1998 and 1999.

 Personal life

-Mirasty, a Cree Indian, is a distant cousin of teammate Jeremy Yablonski.
-Mirasty is married to Janessa Mirasty and has two children, older son Tristan and younger daughter Ava.
+Mirasty, a Cree Canadian Indian, is a distant cousin of teammate Jeremy Yablonski.
+Mirasty is married to Janessa Mirasty and has three children, older son Triston and younger daughters Ava and Bexlee.
 When not playing hockey, or coaching his son, Mirasty spends time breaking and training horses on his ranch in Meadow Lake.

 After playing over nine seasons professionally, Mirasty saw a future in business and opened up his town's first Tim Hortons within a 90-mile radius.
-However, four months into the operation Mirasty and his family were forced to sell due to personal health problems Mirasty was facing.
+However, four months into the operation Mirasty and his family were forced to sell in 2016 due to personal health problems Mirasty was facing.

+In March 2023, Mirasty was elected as a council member of the Flying Dust First Nation; his grandfather, Frank, was once the chief of the Flying Dust First Nation.
+Mirasty learned the Cree language from his grandparents and self-estimates a 70% proficiency in speaking it.